MarcoDalco/montezuma/README.md

 ### RECORDING ###

 1. In Eclipse navigate to montezuma-cases/src/main/java/org/montezuma/test/traffic/recording/cases/RecordAll.java (or any in that same package), right-click on it and Run As...
 Java Application.
 It will run without recording execution data.
 2. Change the last Run Configuration (Menu Run --> Run Configurations...) to add VM arguments (Arguments tab --> VM arguments): add "-javaagent:/Users/username/.m2/repository/org/aspectj/aspectjweaver/1.8.6/aspectjweaver-1.8.6.jar" without double-quotes; change the path (username) and versions according to what you have on your PC.
-If you don't have the aspectjweaver jar, you can download it here: https://eclipse.org/aspectj/downloads.php .
-TODO: add aspectjweaver dependency to main pom.xml
 3. Run the RecordAll.java class again.
 It should run recording the execution data.
 To check that, check the montezuma-cases/recordings directory.
 It should now not be empty any more.